smyrgeorge/actor4k/README.md

 ### State of the project

-**Note:** This project is still under development, so you might encounter some incompatibilities along the way.
+**Note:** This project is still under heavy development, so you might encounter some incompatibilities along the way.
 I'm currently focusing on enhancing the `cluster` module (you can check it out [here](actor4k-cluster)).
-That said, the core module is already being used successfully in production, even in non-cluster environments.
+That said, the core module is already being used in production with great results (in a non-cluster environment).

 **What’s Next?**